dlanza1/ExDeMon/README.md

 - Metrics value can be float, string or boolean.
 - New metrics can be defined.
 Mathematical operations can be applied.
 Value of new metrics can be computed by aggregating different incoming metrics.
 - Several monitors can be declared, each monitor can have a metric filter, a metric analysis and notificators.
 - Several metric sources can be declared.
+Incoming data can have different schemas that can be configured to produce metrics.
 - One analysis result sink is shared by all monitors.
 - Several notifications sinks, to be able to notify several systems.
 - Components: properties source, metrics source, analysis, analysis results sink, notificator and notification sink.
 They can be easily replaced.